IPPH Institute Advisory Board Members – Biographies

 Public Health Agency of Canada

-Dr. Taylor obtained his MD from Dalhousie University in Halifax, where he also completed a family medicine residency.
-After several years in active primary care in Ontario, he completed a fellowship in Community Medicine at the University of Ottawa and joined Health Canada’s Laboratory Centre for Disease Control.
-Although his initial responsibilities focused on cardiovascular disease, he was involved with a wide range of federal chronic disease activities before joining the Office of Public Health Practice.
+Dr. Taylor obtained his medical degree from Dalhousie University in Halifax, Nova Scotia, where he also completed a family medicine residency.
+After several years in primary care, he completed a fellowship in Community Medicine at the University of Ottawa and joined the federal government at Health Canada's Laboratory Centre for Disease Control.
+While his initial responsibilities focused on cardiovascular disease, he was involved with a wide range of federal chronic disease activities.

 Dr. Taylor maintains his connection with the University of Ottawa as adjunct professor of Epidemiology and Community Medicine.